MCYAF in Covina, California

 In partnership with the Children’s Advocacy Center, a non-profit organization that provides multi-disciplinary child abuse forensic interviews of children, MCYAF offers therapy to those children who are victims of sexual abuse, or who have witnessed acts of violence.
 Situated just across the street from the Children’s Advocacy Center, MCYAF provides a welcoming, therapeutic place of respite for children at their most vulnerable.

 The professional team at the Masonic Center for Youth and Families strives to provide the highest quality of compassionate care to all clients, leading to positive experiences and successful outcomes.
-We come from leading institutions, active private practices, and renowned research programs in psychotherapy, psychoanalysis, psychiatry, and social work.
+We come from leading institutions, active private practices, and renowned research programs.
 We work as a collaborative team to provide each client with a thoughtful approach to their unique needs.
 We use a family-focused model of care, which puts the needs of young people and their families first.
 We offer a supportive, nurturing environment to ensure our clients feel welcome and respected.

 Lisa Goodwin, L.C.S.W

-Lisa is a licensed clinical social worker with 30 years of experience providing direct practice and program management in nonprofit organizations serving low-income children, adolescents, and families.
+Lisa is a licensed clinical social worker with over 30 years of experience providing direct practice and program management in nonprofit organizations serving children, adolescents, and families.
+She has been a director with MCYAF since 2016, when she was hired to help launch and oversee the Covina MCYAF clinic.
 Her professional calling is to help distressed children and families lead lives of dignity and improved health.
-Lisa’s specialties include family preservation, maternal and child health, and children’s intensive community services to severely emotionally and behaviorally disturbed children.
-At Pacific Clinics, where she served 11 years as program director, she delivered creative, innovative leadership supporting the provision of effective, evidence-based treatment for families impacted by trauma.
+Lisa’s specialties include family preservation, maternal and child health, and children’s intensive community services to emotionally and behaviorally disturbed children.
+At Pacific Clinics, where she served 11 years as program director, she delivered innovative leadership supporting the provision of effective, evidence-based treatment for families impacted by trauma.
 Her experience includes serving as an instructor and leadership consultant at Pacific Clinics Training Institute and has served five years on the National Alliance on Mental Illness Board of Directors.

 M.S.W., Social Work, University of Washington, Washington